 Every blog I have read before coming here said that the laundry system is hard to understand.
 I haven’t tried doing my laundry yet, though, so I couldn’t say anything.
 That’s the reason why I hoped for a washing machine in my apartment.
 Unfortunately, it doesn’t have one.
-I can do my laundry at the basement of the apartment building.
+I can do my laundry in the basement of the apartment building.

-First week of work
+The first week of work

 The main reason why I came here!
 I am lucky I found this job and it gave me a lot of opportunities.
 For the first time in my career, I’ve experienced the proper onboarding.
 Although I am not yet done with the onboarding program, I still can’t believe how organized everything is in the company: everything that you need to know is documented.
-I like the standing desks, massage room, free coffee and fruits and the list goes on!
+I like the standing desks, massage room, free coffee and fruits, and the list goes on!
 PLUS, I got a new iPhone!
 Another freebie at work, yay!